Throwback - A Voice in the Cloud Chamber: Lera Lynn and the Encounters

 *Zulpicher is a street in Cologne ;)

-And “Black River,” heard through her voice, also carried certain traces that flowed into my short story published in the YBKY anthology (2024): Fire Ant Pain on The Street of Reverie, a few subtle hints left behind, for those who notice.
-Poems and Fire Ant Pain on The Street of Reverie are also included in The Dream Attack & Daydream Fictions.
+And “Black River,” heard through her voice, also carried certain traces that flowed into my short story published in the YBKY anthology (2024): Fire Ant Pain on The Street of Reverie (which is about two young poets’ interactive journey within a conformal cyclic universe, and their interpretation of a shared, interconnected daydream reality),

 Amazon.com: Pumpkin Dessert with Tahini in the Cloud Chamber - Without Walnuts & Neutrinoless: Science & Poetry, Volume IV: 9798254236184: Coşkun, Burak Cem, Coşkun, Burak Cem: Books